alan-turing-institute/data-training-for-bioscience/README.md

 - [ ] Seek feedback periodically from all stakeholders and invite contributions <-- The Turing Way community manager
 - [ ] Release the first draft and invite the community for testing the materials

-*Add any milestone or goals that are currently missing from the roadmap*
+*Add any milestone or goals that are currently missing from the roadmap.*